pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="RouteOnContent"></a>RouteOnContent
 This processor applies user-added regular expressions to the content of a FlowFile and routes a copy of the FlowFile to each destination whose regular expression matches.
 The user adds properties where the name is the relationship that the FlowFile should follow if it matches the regular expression, which is defined as the property's value.
 User-defined properties do support the NiFi Expression Language, but in such cases, the results are interpreted as literal values, not regular expressions.

+### <a name="RouteText"></a>RouteText
+Routes textual data based on a set of user-defined rules.
+Each line in an incoming FlowFile is compared against the values specified by user-defined Properties.
+The mechanism by which the text is compared to these user-defined properties is defined by the 'Matching Strategy'.
+The data is then routed according to these rules, routing each line of the text individually.

 ### <a name="ScanAttribute"></a>ScanAttribute
 This processor scans the specified attributes of FlowFiles, checking to see if any of their values are present within the specified dictionary of terms.